rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check/region_inference/constraint_propagation.md

 In the code, this work starts in the [`propagate_constraints`] function, which iterates over all the SCCs.
 For each SCC `S1`, we compute its value by first computing the value of its successors.
-Since SCCs form a DAG, we don't have to be conecrned about cycles, though we do need to keep a set around to track whether we have already processed a given SCC or not.
+Since SCCs form a DAG, we don't have to be concerned about cycles, though we do need to keep a set around to track whether we have already processed a given SCC or not.
 For each successor `S2`, once we have computed S2's value, we can union those elements into the